mab-on/libdominator/README.md

         <ol>
         <p>have a nice day</p>
     </div>`;

     Dominator dom = new Dominator(html);

     foreach(node ; dom.filterDom("ul.li")) {
-        //do something more usefull with the node then: assert(node.getParent.getTag() == "ul");
+        //do more usefull stuff then:
+        assert(node.getParent.getTag() == "ul");
     }